 Project Title Youth in Action Programme - Western Balkans Window

-Decision number SI2.615829
+Decision number SI2.

-Project no. 10
+Project no. 11

 MIPD Sector Code 7.
 Social Development

 ELARG Statistical code 02.26 - Education and culture

 DAC Sector code 11420

-Total cost (VAT excluded) EUR 3 750 000
+Total cost (VAT excluded) 1 EUR 3 750 000

 EU contribution EUR 3 000 000

 Management mode Centralised, indirect

 Implementation management The programme will be implemented by the Education, Audiovisual and Culture Executive Agency (EACEA).

 Implementing modality Stand alone project

 Project Implementation type Grants

-Zone benefiting from the action(s) Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia ; Montenegro, Serbia, as well as Kosovo
+Zone benefiting from the action(s) Albania, Bosnia and Herzegovina, Kosovo, the former Yugoslav Republic of Macedonia, Montenegro, Serbia

 The total project cost should be net of VAT and/or of other taxes.
-Should this not be the case, clearly indicate the amount of VAT and the reasons why it is considered eligible
+Should this not be the case, clearly indicate the amount of VAT and the reasons why it is considered eligible This designation is without prejudice to positions on status, and is in line with UNSCR 1244 and the ICJ Opinion on the Kosovo